 A higher education

 The article from the newspaper L’Action populaire also highlighted that Thomas Lane had received a higher education in Dublin before emigrating to Canada.
-Internet research confirms that, in 1794, Trinity College Dublin, a Protestant institution, accepted Catholic students.
-This was the only university in Ireland at the time.
-The fact that Thomas Lane was accepted there represented a unique success.
+Internet researches identified two institutions offering university education programmes in Ireland at the time: Trinity College Dublin and St. Patrick's National Seminary Maynooth.
+These researches also revealed that in 1794, Trinity College Dublin, a Protestant institution, accepted Catholic students.
+If Thomas Lane was accepted, such an event would be a unique achievement for future Rawdon residents.
 Reverend J. E. Burton of the Church of England (lots 13, 14 and 15 of range 1) was a graduate of Trinity College, and the family of William Tighe (lot 26 of range 10), a teacher, believed that he was, as well.
+It seems more likely that Thomas Lane studied at the Maynooth Seminary.
+The Maynooth Seminary was founded in 1795 for the education of Catholic priests.
+Its curriculum at the time had a French-speaking flavour, as it was taught by priests who had fled the French Revolution.
+There is every reason to believe that this programme must have resembled that of Quebec seminaries, which would explain the knowledge of several languages, including Latin and Greek.
 With men of such stature as leaders from the very beginning, there is no doubt that children’s education held a prominent place in the community.

 A prominent figure in community life